frankred/jSona/README.md

 ```

 And here an explanation of all possible attributes:

+#####ALLOW_JSONA_TO_OVERWRITE_ME
+If you set this value to true then jsona will overwrite your config.json with the current jSona config.
+For example if you change the volume in the player then the **VOLUME** value gets overwritten.
+There only a few configuration attributes that can be change during runtime (e.g.: PLAYBACK_MODE).

 #####PATH_TO_VLCJ
 Path to your VLC root directory where the libvlc or libvlccore library is.
 (In windows the files are called libvlc.dll and libvlccore.dll).
 On a unix system, e.g. fedora the vlc libraries are under '/usr/lib64'.